ce2cs/BlackJack/Readme.md

 `BlackJack` is the main class of the game.
 It has a main method and which controls the flow of the game.
 2. `class Card`
+`Card` is the class that uses to define each card suit and rank, including the hidden card(also with value) for dealer.
+And we also made it how they look like when they are on a casino table.
 3. `class Deck`
+ `Deck` is a class that stores an ArrayList of Card objects.
+ `Deck` class have methods include Shuffle the cards in the deck, add and remove card from deck, and sort card in deck orderd by name.
 4. `class Hand`
 `Hand` is the class that stores the cards of the player and dealer.
 `Hand` is inherited from `class Deck`.
 It has a method to evaluate the value